getlantern/gonat/README.md

 packets responding to our raw TCP connections.
 We do this only for tcp connections that are already in ESTABLISHED in conntrack.
 The library manually adds these to conntrack since we're using raw sockets.

-`sudo iptables -A OUTPUT -p tcp -m conntrack --ctstate ESTABLISHED --ctdir ORIGINAL --tcp-flags RST RST -j DROP`
+`sudo iptables -I OUTPUT -p tcp -m conntrack --ctstate ESTABLISHED --ctdir ORIGINAL --tcp-flags RST RST -j DROP`

 To run the unit tests, you need to have root permissions.
 It's also useful to enable tracing while running the tests.